aadhithbala/Dotfiles/README.md

 As we all know font rendering is pretty meh in Linux, These fonts seem to be working out pretty good for me.

-- UI - Lexend Deca
+- UI - Lexend Deca, Rubik, Ubuntu
 - Terminal - Terminal font is usually a toss up between JetBrainsMono, Cascadia Code and Apple's SF Mono
 - Documents - Roboto Regular